Sylvie's French-Canadian Tourtiere Recipe ❤️

 This delicious tourtiere recipe (meat pie) has been handed down for generations.

 French Canadian in origin, it's a great addition to our international buffet table.
-My daughter-in-love, Sylvie, brings this with her to our Christmas Eve get-togethers.
+My daughter-in-love, Sylvie, brought this with her to our Christmas Eve get-togethers.

 Something passed on that long is a sure indication of how good this is!
 Sylvie and Carmen make many of these tourtieres and freeze them - as gifts and for themselves.